Rob Rohn - President Report

-The board and four keystone committees continue to develop how they operate with updated and improved oversight, terms of reference, work plans, and ever-evolving policies and procedures to guide their work.
-Together this volunteer team works with staff to fulfill the mandate of HeliCat Canada, optimizing the use of human and financial resources to maximize value to industry.
+The board and four keystone committees continue to respond to the changing face of our industry with updated and improved oversight, terms of reference, work plans, and ever-evolving policies and procedures to guide their work.
+Together, this volunteer team works with staff to fulfill the mandate of HeliCat Canada, optimizing the use of human and financial resources to maximize value to industry.

 Continued oversight and guidance on key policy issues impacting the sector.